farrell-dan/concordia-html/lecture/HTML-reference.md

 ## `tr` (table row)

 `tr` defines a new table row.
-Its children are td or th elements.
+Its children are `td` or `th` elements.

 ## `td` (table data)

-A table cell.
+A `table cell`.
 It is always the child of a `tr` element.

 ## `th` (table head)

-A `table` cell.
+A `table cell`.
 Usually placed in the first row.
 Indicates that it is the header of the column in the table.

 _Please don't use tables.
 Unless you aactually need to render "tabular" data, `table` is the Voldemort of HTML tags._